LLNL/axom/src/components/sidre/docs/sphinx/index.rst

   described (i.e., it is "opaque"), Sidre can provide access to the data via a pointer, but the consumer of the pointer must know type information to do anything substantial with the data.
-* Multiple, different "views" into a chunk of (shared) data.
+* Multiple different "views" into a chunk of (shared) data.
 A Sidre view includes description semantics to define data type, number of elements, offset, stride, etc. Thus, a chunk of data in memory can be interpreted conceptually in different ways.
 * Metadata associated with a Sidre view.
-* Arbitrarily-organized data hierarchies.
+* Tree-structured data hierarchies.
 Many mesh-based application codes organize data into hierarchies of contexts (e.g., domains, regions, blocks, mesh centerings, subsets of elements containing different materials, etc.).
 Sidre supports hierarchical, tree-based organizations